equinor/appsec-fundamentals-authn-authz-cs/README.md

 * The workshop level is intermediate/advanced.
 * The workshop is usually executed as aa virtual session (using MS Teams or similar)
-* The workshop will be organized as 2 full days sessions.
+* The workshop will be organized as 2 full days sessions
 * It recommended that more than one person participate from a team.
 * During the workshop we expect to spark a high number of relevant discussions.
 These discussion should naturally continue in the teams after the workshop.